Malcolm Turnbull: Early life and education

 Malcolm Bligh Turnbull was born in Sydney, on 24 October 1954, the only child of Bruce Bligh Turnbull and Coral Magnolia Lansbury.
 His father was a hotel broker, while his mother was a radio actor, writer, and academic, and a second cousin of the British film and television actress Angela Lansbury.
 His maternal grandmother, May Lansbury (née Morle), was born in England, while his other grandparents were Australian-born.
 He is also of Scottish descent; his great-great-great-grandfather John Turnbull (1751–1834) arrived on the Coromandel in 1802 in New South Wales and became a tailor.
 In an interview in 2015, Turnbull said that his middle name "Bligh" has been a family tradition for generations, originally given in honour of Governor William Bligh.
 Turnbull's parents married in December 1955, fourteen months after his birth.
-They separated when he was nine, with his mother leaving first for New Zealand and then the United States.
+The Turnbulls lived in a two-bedroom flat in Vaucluse, where Turnbull would attend the nearby public school.
+Bruce and Coral's marriage was an unhappy one, and Turnbull wrote that the couple rarely slept or spent time together, only staying married due to himself.
+Coral frequently belittled her husband about his lack of education and that the fortunes of the family depended on her.
+Coral started spending increasing amounts of time with John Salmon, a professor of history at the University of New South Wales.
+When Turnbull was nine, Salmon received a teaching post in New Zealand, and Coral went with him, ending the marriage.
+Bruce told Turnbull that Coral was studying for another degree, which although Coral did get a PhD in New Zealand, was an effort by Bruce to hide the fact that Coral had left him.
 Turnbull was from then raised solely by his father.
 Turnbull suffered from asthma as a young child.